stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 2. Walk towards (but do not enter) EVGR-C.
 3. Turn right and walk along the side of the building until you reach Studio 153.

-This room has a TV with mediocre sound quality (but which has bluetooth).
-We use the Dancebreak speaker instead.
+This room has a TV with mediocre sound quality (but which has bluetooth), and an in-room sound system with relatively good sound quality (which requires an AUX cable).
+We often use the Dancebreak speaker instead, but it is not strictly needed.

 ## Rains Houses